Jamesits/CTryCatch/README.md

 Notes

+ * `ctrycatch.c` needs to be compiled and linked to your program.
- * Inheritance is not implemented due to the limitations of C.
+ * Full inheritance support is not implemented due to the limitations of C. However, any exception type is a "subclass" of `Exception`.
  * The generic `catch()` should be put after other `catch`es if there are any.
 Otherwise more than one catch blocks may be executed.
  * `catch()` is exactly the same to `catch(Exception)`.